soldiermoth/hls-inspector/README.md

 ## Validate HLS streams
 This script checks a HLS playlist for the following:

-- Parse and validate m3u8 play list and find related variants. (play list should parsable)
+- Parse and validate m3u8 play list and find related variants. (play list should be parsable)
 - Whether all .ts fragments can be downloaded for all quality levels
 - Whether all .ts fragments have video frames
 - Whether all .ts fragments has true encoding